 Trading is the same process as buying and selling shares, it’s just done over shorter periods of time with the aim to make small profits on a regular basis.
 This means that you can make money faster and spend your profits in your day-to-day life – however, on the other side it means you can lose money faster as well.
 For inexperienced investors, we generally recommend making investments for at least 6 months to a year instead of making trades in quick succession.

-You can trade Uber shares through buying and selling shares, or by trading with CFDs.
+You can trade Uber shares outright or use CFDs.
 These allow investors to speculate on stock prices and trade with leverage in pursuit of bigger gains.
-CFDs trading is explained further in the next section, but it is worth noting that beginners should avoid trading with leverage.
+CFDs trading is explained further in the next section, though it is worth noting that beginners should avoid trading with leverage.
 It comes with large risks and is best left to experienced investors.

 When it comes to investing in any stock, the two options you have are share dealing and trading.
 Which one of these methods to opt for largely depends on your investment timeline, with investors aiming for long-term profits tending to go for share dealing, and those looking for short-term accelerated gains pursuing an aggressive trading strategy.

 Here’s a quick summary of the two approaches, and the pros and cons of each.

 Share dealing refers to the practice of holding shares in a particular company over the long term.
 When investing like this, you’re seeking to profit either from continual dividend payments or an increase in the stock’s price over time.

 When investing your money this way, it is important to do a thorough fundamental analysis of the company in which you are investing.
 You want to put your money in a stock you believe will trend upwards over time, even if there is some market volatility along the way, rather than get distracted by shorter-term peaks and troughs.